 Previously, as an IT consultant, she has worked on projects in management, human-computer interaction and software engineering in the field of IT and information security.

-She is also a lecturer at various universities in the German-speaking world, as well as for Springer Nature Campus.
+She is lecturer at various universities in the German-speaking world, as well as for Springer Nature Campus.

 This results in a special focus of her engagement on the human-centered areas of information technology: security and society.
 In addition, she is studying ethics in the master’s degree program at Munich School of Philosophy .